micro-manager/pycro-manager/docs/source/img_processors.rst

     acq = Acquisition(directory='/path/to/saving/dir', name='acquisition_name',
               image_process_fn=img_process_fn)

+``acq.acquire`` will then need to be called at least once, so that there is an feedback loop between processed images and new events will be started.

 When it is finished, it can be closed and cleaned up by passing an ``None`` to the ``event_queue``.